liberu-genealogy/genealogy-old/README.md

 ## Description

-Genealogy software for processing data efficiently.
-Creating your own family tree website.
-Store your data locally or in a networked environment.
+Browser based Genealogy software for interacting and processing data efficiently.
+Easily create your own family tree by importing your existing data or manual data entry.
+Storage of all data is securely on your own server and does not leave your environment without your permission.
+In the future there will be optional smart matching with other servers.

-Features include: creating / editing / updating / deleting of individuals, families, events, sources, notes, citations, repositories.
-Live rendering of tree data.
-Data tables, forms addresses, contacts, permissions and roles.
+Features include: creating / editing / updating / deleting of individuals, families, events, sources, places, notes, citations, repositories.
+Live rendering of tree data in various displays.
+Data tables, forms, addresses, contacts, permissions and roles.

-Importing of CSV / Spreadsheets.
+Importing of GEDCOM and CSV / Spreadsheets.
 Currently in the process of implementing API access.
 Exporting is also planned but with your own install you are in control of your data.